Rocklands, South Africa

 Rocklands is a popular bouldering destination in South Africa.
 It is located less than 200km North of Cape Town, on the edge of the Cederberg Mountains.

 The area is known for its abundance of bright-orange sandstone boulders.
+There are over 4.3 thousand established boulder problems.
 Boulderers have frequented Rocklands since 1996, when Todd Skinner, Fred Nicole, and others began documenting bouldering routes in the area.

+Most climbing in Rocklands is done on private land, and permits are required to do so.